warunatrivet/uwazi_test/Roadmap.md

-## Short term
+## Improve relationships

-* Improve relationships.
-Our new relationships features still need much improvement to fully unfold its potential.
-Based on user feedback and our own ideas, notably:
+Manage display of relationships
   * Be able to regroup scattered connections in a hub.
-  * Filtering by connection metadata.
   * Connections can also be rendered in the side panel, both in library and in connections view (that would be, the connections of something connected).
+  * Admins can define a default view (grouping, filtering and sorting)
+  * Be able to group by entity type and connection type, instead of hubs.

+Performance
   * Improve performance for high volume of relationships.

-  * Admins can define a default view (grouping, filtering and sorting)
+Relationship metadata
+* Admin interface for defining relationship **metadata** fields.
-  * By able to group by entity type and connection type, instead of hubs.
+* Filtering by connection **metadata**.

-  * Be able to create entities and documents from the relationships tree.
+Create entities and docs from relationships view as a better user workflow (2-4d):
+* The search panel allows for new entity creation
+* Entities can be edited and deleted from relationship view
+* Allow publishing from side panel
+* Be smart when editing/deleting so the user experience is smooth
+* Do not duplicate information in the stores

-  * Be able to create new relationship types from the relationships tree.
+~Be able to create new relationship types from the relationships tree.~
-  * Several small tweaks and bug fixes.
-  * Admin interface for defining relationship metadata fields.

-* Library and document search improvements.
+## Library and document search improvements

 Full text search has several issues, with little effort we can offer our users better results and access to the information.
 * More accessible documents.
-  * Be able to render a text version of the document.
-Needed for screen readers, search engines and to have proper copy/paste.
+  * ~Be able to render a text version of the document.
+Needed for screen readers, search engines and to have proper copy/paste.~
   * Detach our text references from a particular PDF.js version.
 So we can keep that library up to date.
   * Have a pre-render so documents load faster.
   * ~Have a document thumbnail with the first page.~